hugapi/hug/ARCHITECTURE.md

 This central concept also frees hug to rely on the fastest and best of breed components for every interface it supports:

-- Falcon is leveraged when exposing to HTTP for it's impressive performance at this task
+- [Falcon](https://github.com/falconry/falcon) is leveraged when exposing to HTTP for it's impressive performance at this task
-- Argparse is leveraged when exposing to CLI for the clean consistent interaction it enables from the command line
+- [Argparse](https://docs.python.org/3/library/argparse.html) is leveraged when exposing to CLI for the clean consistent interaction it enables from the command line

 What this looks like in practice - an illustrative example
 ===================
-Let's say I have a very simple python API I've built to add 2 numbers together.
+Let's say I have a very simple Python API I've built to add 2 numbers together.
 I call my invention `addition`.
 Trust me, this is legit.
 It's trademarked and everything:

     """A simple API to enable adding two numbers together"""